phortuin/annefortuin.nl/readme.md

 ## Todo

 - [ ] Set SITE_URL to something during production build?
+- [ ] Have pages without trailing slash?
+Seems to be a standard nowadays.
+How wuld that even work with a static deploy and no server side magic :thinking_face:
 - [ ] Add robots.txt
 - [ ] Move away from Astro
 - [ ] Move away from Cloudflare Pages